thu-ml/zhusuan/docs/tutorials/vae.rst

 ``[n, z_dim]``.
 In ZhuSuan, the way to achieve this is by setting `group_ndims``, as we do in the above model definition code.
-To help understand this, several other examples can be found in :ref:`dist`.
+To help understand this, several other examples can be found in :ref:`dist` tutorial.
 ``n_samples`` is the number of samples to generate.
 It is None by default, in which case a single sample is generated without adding a new dimension.